How To Change Careers When You Don’t Know What To Do!

 How to change career when you don't know what to do

-It’s hard enough making a career change when you think you know what you’d rather be doing but what if you have no idea?
-Here are five ways to help you discover a fulfilling career path more efficiently and quickly, and some helpful resources.
+It’s hard enough to make a career change when you think you know what you’d rather be doing, but what if you have no idea what you want to do or you don’t know what your choices are?

 What do you want to be when you grow up?